-How can I determine if any of the above conditions exist on my property?
+How do I determine if any of the above conditions exist on my property?

-- Look for evidence of flow (erosion, debris), ponding (overgrown vegetation, waterstained walls), or drainage features (grates, drainpipes) on your property. - Examine your deed and title to your property for disclosures and restrictions. - Check the recorded plat for your subdivision or lot for Tracts and Drainage Easements and read their descriptions to understand their purpose and their maintenance responsibility. - Check the FEMA flood insurance rate maps for major floodplain locations. - Get on the City's website or visit the City's Records Department to view regulations, maps, aerial photos, records and plans.
-(See the "Who to Call" page at the end of this booklet for information sources.)
+- Look for evidence of flow (erosion, debris), ponding (overgrown vegetation, water-stained walls) or drainage features (grates, drainpipes) on your property. - Examine the deed and title to your property for disclosures and restrictions. - Look for tracts and drainage easements on the recorded plat for your subdivision or lot and read their descriptions to understand their purpose and their maintenance responsibility. - Check the FEMA flood insurance rate maps for major floodplain locations. - Visit the city's website or contact the city's records department to view regulations, maps, aerial photos, records and plans.
+(Contact information can be found on page 10).